-The mission of Cornell University’s Center for the Integration of Research, Teaching and Learning (CIRTL at Cornell) is to prepare graduate students and postdocs – broadly speaking – for the future professoriate, with a focus on three areas: evidence-based practice of teaching in higher education, inclusive teaching and learning, and effective mentoring for undergraduates, graduate students, and postdocs.
+The mission of Cornell University’s Center for the Integration of Research, Teaching and Learning (CIRTL at Cornell) is to prepare graduate students and postdocs for the future professoriate, with a focus on three areas: evidence-based practice of teaching in higher education, inclusive teaching and learning, and effective mentorship for undergraduates, graduate students, and postdocs.

-CIRTL at Cornell programs serve graduate students, postdoctoral scholars and interested faculty and staff.
+CIRTL at Cornell programs serve graduate students, postdoctoral scholars and interested faculty and staff in all disciplines.

 CIRTL programs are based on three core ideas: Teaching as Research, Learning Community, and Learning through Diversity.
 Additional emphases include effective mentorship and professional and career development.